Google Translate Disclaimer

 Choose from the sample newsletter inserts below to share with parents/families of secondary school students:

-Support your teen to have a positive relationship with food
+You can help your teen have a positive relationship with food:

 People often turn to dieting to try and change their bodies and feel better about themselves.
 But young people are growing and need the right amount of nutrients to be healthy.
 Not eating a variety of food or missing meals can be harmful for physical and mental health for not only young people but for everyone.
 Support your teen to have a positive relationship with food: